 When you want a special souvenir, you can even plan for a professional photo session and let a professional local photographer create a memory that will last forever.

-Day 8 – transfer to Sorrento
+Day 8 – Transfer to Sorrento

 No matter where you will stay on the Amalfi Coast, it will be easy to get to Sorrento by car, public transportation, or private transfer.